 What, then, is the vivid and living experience of love?
 It’s the attempt to perceive the varied and complex reality of the other person.
 To do this, we need to empty ourselves of our own expectations and preoccupations.
 Then we can let what is, be what is.
 What could be more fascinating?
 When we no longer have any stake in maintaining a fantasy about who the other person ought to be—and resenting them when they aren’t that—we’ll be open and empty enough to let in what is.
 That is one way to express love.
 And that is a good solid basis on which an exchange of feelings can stand.

-If we are able to perceive the other in reality, we are free enough of our self-will, pride and fears to deal sufficiently with what is, including handling pain and frustration if that’s what arises.
+If we are able to perceive the other in reality, we are free enough of our self-will, pride and fears to deal sufficiently with what is.
+This includes handling pain and frustration if that’s what arises.
 Such maturity is important for the reality of bliss to be able to come to us.
-This bears repeating: the ability to tolerate pain and frustration are essential to being able to give, receive and experience bliss.
+This bears repeating: The ability to tolerate pain and frustration are essential to being able to give, receive and experience bliss.

 Because if we feel threatened by any hint of pain—the pain of not getting our way, of being hurt a little, of giving up an imaginary or even real advantage—and start to defend ourselves, we will build a hard, impenetrable wall in our energy system.
 Nothing flows in through this wall, and nothing gets out.
 As such, we become isolated in our own little self-made prison built out of our defense against pain and unpleasantness.
 Confined to such a cell, we become numb and unable to live life fully.
 That means no fusion, and therefore no pleasure.
 No fun.